-Craig Rouse - Service and Family Support Officer
+Craig Rouse - Administration Officer

 Craig joined Caldecott Fostering as an administrator in March 2019.
-Craig has over 20 years of administrative experience in numerous roles within the private sector but feels that he has found his home in the social care sector.
+Craig has over 20 years of administrative experience in numerous roles within the private sector, but feels that he has found his home in the social care sector.

 Craig is a keen advocate for the rights of disabled people.
-His interest and knowledge in this area comes from caring for his two disabled sons, who both have Autism and other coexisting conditions such as Ehlers-Danlos syndrome, Epilepsy and ADHD.
+His interest in this area comes from caring for his two disabled sons, who both have Autism and other coexisting conditions.
 Craig volunteers and fundraises for the Special Needs and Advisory Project (SNAAP), providing support and advice to its users and their families.
-Craig completed a SEN Teaching Assistant course in early 2021.